metal3-io/cluster-api-provider-metal3/docs/api.md

 * **userData** -- This includes two sub-fields, `name` and `namespace`, which reference a `Secret` that contains base64 encoded user-data to be written to a config drive on the provisioned `BareMetalHost`.
-This field is optional and is automatically set by CAPBM with the userData from the machine object.
+This field is optional and is automatically set by CAPM3 with the userData from the machine object.
 If you want to overwrite the userData, this should be done in the CAPI machine.

 * **hostSelector** -- Specify criteria for matching labels on `BareMetalHost`